darkreapyre/tmp/README.md

 - __dt__ is the timestep between predictions.
 - __Lf__ is distance between the vehicle's front and gravitational center.

-### Length and Duration
+### Timestep Length and Elapsed Duration

-To determine the optimal values for the timestep length (`N`) and duration (`dt`), I started by setting these values relatively low and through a process of observation,
+To determine the optimal values for the timestep length (`N`) and duration (`dt`), I started by setting these values relatively low, `dt = 0.1` and `N = 6`.
+Through a process of trial and error, gradually increasing the value, I observed that the vehicle did not anticipate curves quick enough, causing it leave the track, especially at high speeds.
+Setting these values too high produced prohibited the vehicle from achieving a high speed due to overfitting its trajectory.
+Finally, a balance was achieved by increasing the `dt` to `0.12` and `N` to `15`.

+### Polynomial Fitting and MPC Preprocessing

+After converting the the waypoints to the vehicle's local coordinate system, I used

+### Model Predictive Control and Latency

 ---